 For Rebbe Aharon, the only way to respond to the near destruction of Belz and Chassidus, and to honor the memory of the dead, was to build new institutions and nurture a new generation of Chaasidim.
 Today, this task has been continued and largely accomplished by his nephew, the present Rebbe of Belz.

 Rebbe Aharon lived for 13 years in Eretz Yisroel, elevating the standards of Belz.
-After Shabbos Parshas Eikev, on the 21st of Av, 5717 (1957), his holy and pure soul departed.
+On Motzai Shabbos Parshas Eikev, on the 21st of Av, 5717 (1957), his holy and pure soul departed.

-Although Reb Aharon lost all his children in the war, he considered the students of his yeshiva his own children, and laid the foundations of the modern Belz empire for their support.
+Although Reb Aharon lost all his children in the war, he considered the students of his yeshiva his own children, and laid the foundations of the rebuilding of the Belz Chassidus.
 He made a solemn promise to all who supported “his boys” through tzedakah that supports their learning:

 A Holy Lineage